Here’s what 1,000 managers in The Watercooler said their employees enjoyed most as a team-building activity.

 Particularly for new employees, an effective team-building activity can go a long way.
 It’s rare, dedicated time for folks to not talk about work, relax, and just have fun.

-I asked members of The Watercooler, our online community of almost 1,000 managers, what their most successful team bonding events were.
+I asked members of The Watercooler, our online community of almost 1,000 managers in Know Your Team, what their most successful team bonding events were.
 Below were the top four mentioned.
 Feel free to tailor these ideas to fit your own team dynamics and preferences.

 Work ‘n Travel